Darcares/etch-a-sketch/README.md

 The addition of the RGB was an interesting challenge, whilst it was not an strenuous one, it required to refactor the code a little bit.
 Specially take some CSS out and code it as dynamic manipulation of styles using Javascript.

+The opacity function was much easier to code having acquired knowledge from RGB function's implementation.

+Overall was a pretty didactic project to get into.